 Grief is not an emotion; it is an unexplainable state wherein you can find yourself stuck.
 For the past few decades I’ve been living and healing, seemingly fine and flourishing on the outside while still feeling mostly wrecked, confused, and doubtful inside.
 Why me?
 Why her?
 WTF?
 What now?
 What next?
 What if?
 Not much meaningful action happens outside when these pointless questions are on a repeat loop inside.

-I will always miss Amy, but I have finally come to realize that remaining in a grief state does nothing to honor her or myself.
+We will always miss our person, but eventually we see that we don’t honor them or ourselves by remaining in an extended grief state.
 Releasing this word is just another level of growth on my healing journey.
-By sharing it with others, I hope to ease their grief states enough to allow awareness, grace, and self-honoring to move them forward along their own healing journeys.
+By sharing it, I hope to ease your grief states enough to allow awareness, grace, and self-honoring to move you forward along your own healing journeys.

 P.S.
 I see you and I love you!